Stablecoin Infrastructure Briefing

 June–July 2026

 Banking and Ag texts reconciled into a single bill; floor debate.
-Galaxy Research puts 30-day floor-vote odds at 75%.
+Galaxy Research put 30-day floor-vote odds at 75% in mid-May, then trimmed them to 60% as the Senate's attention drifted to AI legislation.
+The White House is still targeting a July 4 signing.

 Before August recess